canonical/open-documentation-academy/ubuntu-desktop/explanation/audio-on-ubuntu.md

 ## Audio on applications

-On Ubuntu desktop (22.10), when an application wants to play or record audio, it interacts directly with Pipewire.
+On Ubuntu desktop (22.10 and later), when an application wants to play or record audio, it interacts directly with Pipewire.
 If the application initially expected a PulseAudio or a JACK interface, Pipewire would provide such using the appropriate compatibility layer.
 Pipewire, in turn, communicates with ALSA to send or receive audio.
 ALSA then handles the low-level interaction with the sound card.

 ![How audio works on ubuntu](../assets/explanation/audio-on-ubuntu/alsa-flow.jpg)